Kevin He

 Screening p-Hackers: Dissemination Noise as Bait (with Federico Echenique)

-Forthcoming at the Proceedings of the National Academy of Sciences.
+Proceedings of the National Academy of Sciences 121(21):e2400787121, May 2024.
 Presented at ACM EC’22.

 We show that adding noise before publishing data effectively screens p-hacked findings: spurious explanations produced by fitting many statistical models (data mining).
 Noise creates “baits” that affect two types of researchers differently.
 Uninformed p-hackers, who are fully ignorant of the true mechanism and engage in data mining, often fall for baits.
 Informed researchers, who start with an ex-ante hypothesis, are minimally affected.
 We show that as the number of observations grows large, dissemination noise asymptotically achieves optimal screening.
 In a tractable special case where the informed researchers’ theory can identify the true causal mechanism with very little data, we characterize the optimal level of dissemination noise and highlight the relevant trade-offs.
 Dissemination noise is a tool that statistical agencies currently use to protect privacy.
 We argue this existing practice can be repurposed to screen p-hackers and thus improve research credibility.